neovim-idea/neovim-idea/README.md

 :warning: Don't know the keymaps?

-This setup comes with [which-key](https://github.com/folke/which-key.nvim) preinstalled to show you all available shortcuts.
 Just press spacebar and in 500ms (configurable in ./lua/plugins/which-key.lua) it will show an auto completable popup!

 remove all existing nvim config files, states etc..